Realank/realank_flutter_bloc/README.md

 **RLKBaseBLoC**:a BLoC data that can store any type of data

-**RLKBloCProvider**:the root widget of whose widgets need to use RLKBaseBLoC's data
+**RLKBLoCProvider**:the root widget of whose widgets need to use RLKBaseBLoC's data

 **RLKBLoCBuilder**:a RLKBaseBLoC getter